 - The exercise must be safe enough to stop at any point in the movement and still be safe.
 A push-up meets that criteria, a bench press doesn’t.

 - Cool temperature.
-This is something that affects me, but may not apply to other.
+This is something that affects me but may not apply to others.
 I discovered it is safer to go to failure when the temperature is lower.
 I am far less likely to get an exertion headache.

 Solving the Paleo Equation also makes the case that inhaling through the nose is the least stressful way to exercise.
-Although that advice might make sense for most exercise, it doesn’t hold true for HIT.
-With High Intensity Training, breathing will start slow and accelerate quickly as the set progresses.
+Although that advice might make sense for most exercises, it doesn’t hold true for HIT.
+With High-Intensity Training, breathing will start slow and accelerate quickly as the set progresses.
 You do not want to do anything that will slow down your breathing.
 It is recommended that one uses a relaxed jaw.

 Skip to 2:30 in this video.
 Watch and listen to Dr. McGuff perform a chest press.
 His jaw is relaxed and his breathing tempo accelerates as the set progresses.
 At 4:20 his trainer reminds him to relax his face.
 It would not be safe to nose breathe doing this workout.
 You’d get a painful exertion headache.